-Learning a new language?
+Learning a new tongue?
 Trying to explain how something in Windows works in a foreign tongue?
 It is relatively easy to make Windows and most applications display everything in the language of your choice.
-Find out below how to change the language on Windows for all the interface.
+Find out here how to change Windows’ language for all the interface.

 First, Walking at Windmills